What is it?

 - Fieldwork is designed to be the certificate’s capstone experience.
 During this time, students will have the opportunity to practice and develop the theories and skills they have learned throughout their time in the Leads Certificate program, through a structured experience.
 Fieldwork will be focused in a particular area that meets the student’s interests and professional development goals.
 Fieldwork can be a community placement or internship, approved on-campus leadership role, or academic research.
 Prior to enrolling in Fieldwork, students will meet with a Centennial Center staff member to discuss Fieldwork opportunities.
 After this advising session, students must complete an action plan that details their field work experience, goals, and intended outcomes.
 Students will identify and partner with a Fieldwork Supervisor for their project in addition to receiving regular support from a Centennial Center Fieldwork Advisor.

-- Leadership ePortfolio spans work derived from both Reader’s College courses, the Leadership Applied trainings, and the Fieldwork experience.
+- Leadership ePortfolio spans work derived from both courses, Leadership Applied trainings, and the Fieldwork experience.
 A mainstay of the certificate program is self-reflection.
 Students are asked to document their growth and experience as well as complete assignments designed to assess learning outcomes.
 Students will add to their portfolio throughout each of the certificate requirements and be expected to submit a copy of their completed portfolio.
 Portfolios must be submitted prior to completion of the certificate.

 Who is eligible?